vietfood/cs4all-vn/training.md

 As in the table above, let $C$ = per-chip FLOPs, $W_{\text{ici}}$ = **bidirectional** network bandwidth, and $X$ = number of shards across which the batch is partitioned<d-footnote>We assume this partitioning is done over an ICI mesh, so the relevant network bandwidth is $W_\text{ici}$</d-footnote>.
 Let's calculate the time required to perform the relevant matmuls, $$T_\text{math}$$, and the required communication time $$T_\text{comms}$$.
 Since this parallelism scheme requires no communication in the forward pass, we only need to calculate these quantities for the backwards pass.

 *Communication time:*  From a previous section we know that the time required to perform an AllReduce in a 1D mesh depends only on the total bytes of the array being AllReduced and the ICI bandwidth $W_\text{ici}$; specifically the AllReduce time is $2 \cdot \text{total bytes} / W_\text{ici}$.
 Since we need to AllReduce for both $W_\text{in}$ and $W_\text{out}$, we have 2 AllReduces per layer.
 Each AllReduce is for a weight matrix, i.e. an array of $DF$ parameters, or $2DF$ bytes.
 Putting this all together, the total time for the AllReduce in a single layer is

 $$\begin{align}
 T_\text{comms} &= \frac{2 \cdot 2 \cdot 2 \cdot D \cdot F}{W_\text{ici}}. \\
 \end{align}$$

 *Matmul time:* Each layer comprises two matmuls in the forward pass, or four matmuls in the backwards pass, each of which requires $2(B/X)DF$ FLOPs.
-Thus
+Thus, for a single layer in the backward pass, we have

 $$\begin{align}
 T_\text{math} &= \frac{2 \cdot 2 \cdot 2 \cdot B \cdot L \cdot D \cdot F}{X \cdot C} \\